peterjobes/jekyll-now/_posts/2019-12-04-sea-to-summit.md

 I was staying in the village of Maro, lured by the towering Pico del Cielo rising 1,508 metre above the white washed Andalusian houses.

-I could well have started there, but there's a special attraction to going from sea to summit.
+I could well have started at my apartment, but there's a special attraction to going from sea to summit.
 Plus, where better to calibrate an altimeter than with your feet in the waves?
 So I headed the kilometre down to the beach in the morning sun.

 It was obvious I was out of place.
 I wasn't the only one in clothes, but I suspect I was the only one who didn't live there and the residents looked bemused to see me.
 I stood briefly in the waves and then set straight off up the steps.